NickDeas/MASIVE/README.md

 # Experiments

-Scripts are included in the `code` directory to train and evaluate models used in each experiment.
+Scripts are included in the `code/scripts` directory to train and evaluate models used in each experiment.
 The `code/configs` directory contains the configs used for each experiment and can be modified to alter training. mT5 and T5 experiments were run using 2 A100 GPU's.

 ## MASIVE Benchmark